Tessellation: Tessellations in non-Euclidean geometries

 It is possible to tessellate in non-Euclidean geometries such as hyperbolic geometry.
-A uniform tiling in the hyperbolic plane (which may be regular, quasiregular or semiregular) is an edge-to-edge filling of the hyperbolic plane, with regular polygons as faces; these are vertex-transitive (transitive on its vertices), and isogonal (there is an isometry mapping any vertex onto any other).
+A uniform tiling in the hyperbolic plane (that may be regular, quasiregular, or semiregular) is an edge-to-edge filling of the hyperbolic plane, with regular polygons as faces; these are vertex-transitive (transitive on its vertices), and isogonal (there is an isometry mapping any vertex onto any other).

 A uniform honeycomb in hyperbolic space is a uniform tessellation of uniform polyhedral cells.
-In 3-dimensional hyperbolic space there are nine Coxeter group families of compact convex uniform honeycombs, generated as Wythoff constructions, and represented by permutations of rings of the Coxeter diagrams for each family.
+In three-dimensional (3-D) hyperbolic space there are nine Coxeter group families of compact convex uniform honeycombs, generated as Wythoff constructions, and represented by permutations of rings of the Coxeter diagrams for each family.

 In art

 In architecture, tessellations have been used to create decorative motifs since ancient times.
 Mosaic tilings often had geometric patterns.
 Later civilisations also used larger tiles, either plain or individually decorated.
 Some of the most decorative were the Moorish wall tilings of Islamic architecture, using Girih and Zellige tiles in buildings such as the Alhambra and La Mezquita.

 Tessellations frequently appeared in the graphic art of M. C. Escher; he was inspired by the Moorish use of symmetry in places such as the Alhambra when he visited Spain in 1936.
 Escher made four "Circle Limit" drawings of tilings that use hyperbolic geometry.
 For his woodcut "Circle Limit IV" (1960), Escher prepared a pencil and ink study showing the required geometry.
 Escher explained that "No single component of all the series, which from infinitely far away rise like rockets perpendicularly from the limit and are at last lost in it, ever reaches the boundary line."

-Tessellated designs often appear on textiles, whether woven, stitched in or printed.
+Tessellated designs often appear on textiles, whether woven, stitched in, or printed.
 Tessellation patterns have been used to design interlocking motifs of patch shapes in quilts.

-Tessellations are also a main genre in origami (paper folding), where pleats are used to connect molecules such as twist folds together in a repeating fashion.
+Tessellations are also a main genre in origami (paper folding), where pleats are used to connect molecules, such as twist folds, together in a repeating fashion.

 In manufacturing

-Tessellation is used in manufacturing industry to reduce the wastage of material (yield losses) such as sheet metal when cutting out shapes for objects like car doors or drinks cans.
+Tessellation is used in manufacturing industry to reduce the wastage of material (yield losses) such as sheet metal when cutting out shapes for objects such as car doors or drink cans.

 Tessellation is apparent in the mudcrack-like cracking of thin films – with a degree of self-organisation being observed using micro and nanotechnologies.